Siriuscoder/3dlite/samples/README.md

 # Samples

+## assets download

+Most of the samples use external assets that do not exists in git repository due to their large size.
+For the samples to work correctly you should download this [asset archive](https://drive.google.com/file/d/1s717pC61ItUV3RLajZ0SvTCpx2vkr1z7/view?usp=sharing) (all on one).
+Extract this archive into the root of the project and feel free to run any sample.
+Note that any sample should be run from **media/** folder.

 ## sample_sponzahall
 Sponza remastered scene with full PBR materials.
 You can download resources for sponza remastered scene from [here](https://drive.google.com/file/d/1rhB6k-BmfULFcVFAaw4KaPaILxeD34ne/view?usp=sharing), unpack and copy textures and models folders to media/sponza.